 After that comes setting up the contract and legal framework.

-BOT agreements are more complex than typical service contracts because they plan for ownership to change hands.
+BOT agreements are more complex than typical service contracts because they define how ownership will change over time.

 Your contract should spell out who owns the code, data, and processes created along the way.